 The BGS is launching this website as data become available from the Cardiff and Glasgow observatories, and as work starts to build the observatory in Cheshire.

 NERC, the BGS and Sense about Science are committed to making science open and accessible.
 The level of debate surrounding geoenergy demonstrates the importance of sound, impartial information being available to the public.

-• Prof Mike Stephenson, executive chief scientist for decarbonisation at the BGS
+- Prof Mike Stephenson, former executive chief scientist for decarbonisation at BGS

 For further details:

 Cristina Chapman, British Geological Survey, Keyworth, Nottingham, NG12 5GG